teja-charan-1920/life-skills-track/Techincal_paper.md

 ### Pros

  - It can save a lot of time and also cost.
- - the large scale of services.
+ - The large scale of services.
  - Small range of technologies are used.
 ### Cons
  - It is not good for DevOps since deployment can be complicated